 Response times

 Response time means the time taken, from receipt of all the required information from the complainant, to ComReg, or its agents, being deployed into the field to investigate the cause of interference.
-The response time is on the basis that the complainant makes engineering staff available to assist ComReg or its agent on site.
+The response time is on the basis that the complainant makes engineering staff available to assist ComReg on site.
 If a complainant cancels or fails to attend a pre-arranged site visit, the period from cancellation or non-attendance, to ComReg or its agent’s site visit, along with the time required to reschedule a site visit, will not be counted as part of the response time.

 Close out process